elb-pr/progressive-claude-system-prompt-mcp/README.md

-# Claude Progressive Instruction Tools
+# System Prompt Retrieval MCP

 > **Shrink Claude's system prompt to a single line.
 Let the server load the rest on demand.**